EVATool/fae-architecture-log/_decisions/team-variants-domain-model.md

         comment: created initially
     v2:
         date: 2021-01-27
-        comment: change the team name from "Scenarios" to "Variants" and add the domain model
+        comment: changed the team name from "Scenarios" to "Variants" and add the domain model
+    v2:
+        date: 2021-02-03
+        comment: updated domain model
 ---

 ## Why is there need for such a decision?